nesttle/Necronomicon-Pokemon-Bot-Buids/README.md

 ## About

 Chat about this builds in forocoches.com.
-Threads here: http://bit.ly/29ZUqwL
+Check active threads here: http://bit.ly/29ZUqwL

 ## Features